cyaelcastro/Power-Wire-Monitoring-System/README.md

 The system is conformed by:
 - Monitoring dashboard developed with Express.js.
 Using Websockets and MQTT for the communication ( @cyaelcastro )
-- Microcontroller sensing the power manhole
+- Microcontroller sensing the power manhole ( @DianaVazquezSantiago y Paola Vazquez )
-- NODEMCU sending information to the MQTT Broker
+- NODEMCU sending information to the MQTT Broker ( @tiocalvispolimarch )

 ## Get started